Water cooling: Other applications

 Plant transpiration and animal perspiration use evaporative cooling to prevent high temperatures from causing unsustainable metabolic rates.

 Machine guns used in fixed defensive positions sometimes use water cooling to extend barrel life through periods of rapid fire, but the weight of the water and pumping system significantly reduces the portability of water-cooled firearms.
-Water-cooled machine guns were extensively used by both sides during World War I, however by the end of the war lighter weapons which rivalled the firepower, effectiveness and reliability of water-cooled models began to appear on the battlefield, thus water-cooled weapons have played a far lesser role in subsequent conflicts.
+Water-cooled machine guns were extensively used by both sides during World War I; however, by the end of the war lighter weapons that rivaled the firepower, effectiveness and reliability of water-cooled models began to appear on the battlefield.
+Thus water-cooled weapons have played a far lesser role in subsequent conflicts.

-A hospital in Sweden relies on snow-cooling from melt-water from to cool its data centers, medical equipment, and maintain a comfortable ambient temperature.
+A hospital in Sweden relies on snow-cooling from melt-water to cool its data centers, medical equipment, and maintain a comfortable ambient temperature.

-Some nuclear reactors use heavy water as cooling.
+Some nuclear reactors use heavy water as coolant.
 Heavy water is employed in nuclear reactors because it is a weaker neutron absorber.
-This allows for the use of less enriched fuel.
+This allows for the use of less-enriched fuel.
 For the main cooling system, normal water is preferably employed through the use of a heat exchanger, as heavy water is much more expensive.
 Reactors that use other materials for moderation (graphite) may also use normal water for cooling.

 High-grade industrial water (produced by reverse osmosis or distillation) and potable water are sometimes used in industrial plants requiring high-purity cooling water.
-Production of these high purity waters creates waste byproduct brines containing the concentrated impurities from the source water.
+Production of these high-purity waters creates waste byproduct brines containing the concentrated impurities from the source water.

-In 2018, researchers from the University of Colorado Boulder and University of Wyoming invented a radiative cooling metamaterial known as "RadiCold", being developed since 2017.
-This metamaterial aids in cooling of water and increasing the efficiency of power generation, in which it would cool the underneath objects, by reflecting the sun's rays while at the same time allowing the surface to discharge its heat as an infrared thermal radiation.
+In 2018, researchers from the University of Colorado Boulder and University of Wyoming invented a radiative cooling metamaterial known as "RadiCold", which has been developed since 2017.
+This metamaterial aids in cooling of water and increasing the efficiency of power generation, in which it would cool the underneath objects, by reflecting away the sun's rays while at the same time allowing the surface to discharge its heat as infrared thermal radiation.